sonos/spoken-language-understanding-research-datasets/README.md

 ## Description of the Data Sets

-The Data Sets cover two domains of increasing complexity:
+The datasets cover two domains of increasing complexity:

 - a `SmartLights` assistant meant to be used in *cross validation*, comprising 6